iAwaisKhan/CardioPredictAI/README.md

 - F1 Score: 59.65%

 ## ⚙️ Deployment
-- Static web app deployable on GitHub Pages, Netlify, or any static web host
 - Python module easy to integrate or extend with backend APIs

 ## 🤝 Contributing